snowdrop/k8s-infra/ansible/README-post-installation.md

 - Role : Persistence

   The number of PVs to be created can be controlled by the `number_of_volumes` variable.
-See [here](playbook/roles/persistence/defaults/main.yml)
+See [here](playbook/roles/persistence/defaults/main.yml).
+  By default, 10 volumes of %Gb each will be created.

 - Role : Service catalog